TheSvaneMan/TheSvaneMan/README.md

 # Hello, I'm Penda! 👋

 Welcome to my digital space!
-I'm a full-stack web developer and artist currently based in Aarhus, Denmark 🇩🇰, originally from Windhoek, Namibia 🇳🇦.
+I'm a full-stack web developer and artist currently based in Aarhus, Denmark 🇩🇰

 As a resident of Earth 🌍, a mostly harmless planet in the unfashionable western spiral arm of the Milky Way galaxy, I consider myself a global (and galactic) citizen.